electrocucaracha/k8s-NonPreemptingPriority-demo/README.md

 ## Setup

 This project uses [Vagrant tool][2] for provisioning Virtual Machines automatically.
-The [setup](setup.sh) bash script contains the Linux instructions for installing dependencies and plugins required for its usage.
-This script supports two Virtualization providers (Libvirt and VirtualBox).
+It's highly recommended to use the  *setup.sh* script of the [bootstrap-vagrant project][3] for installing Vagrant dependencies and plugins required for its project.
+The script supports two Virtualization providers (Libvirt and VirtualBox).

-    $ ./setup.sh -p libvirt
+    $ curl -fsSL https://raw.githubusercontent.com/electrocucaracha/bootstrap-vagrant/master/setup.sh | PROVIDER=libvirt bash

 Once Vagrant is installed, it's possible to deploy the demo with the following instruction: